kennypeng15/kennypeng15.github.io/content/Projects/MineTracker.md

 something to keep me occupied!
 As I played more, I thought it'd be interesting to design a way to gauge if and how I was improving.

-(TODO: link to something with information about minesweeper and stats like 3bv, etc.)
+(`TODO`: link to something with information about minesweeper and stats like 3bv, etc.)

 The minesweeper.online platform offers some information towards this regard: for each user, it stores a table of successful games (i.e., games where the user won), along with some statistics about those games